-You know how candles rarely burn down all the way, so then you’re left with these wax stumps at the bottom.
+You know how candles rarely burn down all the way, so then you’re left with these wax stumps at the bottom?
 Don’t throw the wax stumps away: collect them somewhere, and when you get enough of them, all you need is a wick (buy one at a craft store or make your own) and a jar or something to hold the candle in, and you can make a new candle out of the leftover pieces of old ones.

 Removing the old wick

 The most difficult part of this process is getting the old wick out of the old candle.
 If it’s just a wick, you can just chip the wax away from it.
-But often the wick will be attached to a little metal square that isn’t as easy to get rid of.
+But often the wick will be attached to a little metal square or disc that isn’t as easy to get rid of.
 There are a couple of ways to go about this.

 - If that doesn’t work, use your screwdriver to break off chunks of the wax and then throw away the wick at the end.
 Note: this craft works best if you break the wax into little chunks, anyway.